TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 In a statement about a matrix the first index always refers to the row(s), the second index to the column(s).
 E.g., $a_{ij}$ is the number in the $i$-th row and the $j$-th column and an $m \times n$ matrix has $m$ rows and $n$ columns.

 A matrix is usually surrounded by parentheses or (square) brackets.
-We opt for brackets.
+We opt for parentheses.

 ::::{prf:example}
 :label: Ex:LinSystems:FirstMatrix